 5 Brand Examples of Successful Customer-Centric Strategy

-Many businesses have realized the importance and leveraged a powerful customer-centric strategy.
-Also they are able to deliver an excellent experience to their customers.
+Many businesses have leveraged a powerful customer-centric strategy.
+They are able to deliver an excellent CX.
+Let us take a look at a few examples of businesses and their strategies.

 Starbucks